ogorton/ogorton.github.io/README.md

 ## Research Positions

-* PhD Student -- LLNL, 2022 to present
+* PhD Candidate -- LLNL, 2022 to present
   * New predictive capability for reaction and decay properties of fission fragments

 * Graduate Research Assistant -- SDSU Research Foundation with [Calvin